 Pipework - Seal holes around existing or new pipes with coarse grade stainless steel wire wool and caulking (pliable sealant).

 Holes - These are often made in exterior walls for cables and pipes; check that old pipework holes are sealed too.
 Any holes that are larger than 5mm will allow mice to gain access because their jaws can fit into tight spaces like these and quickly chew larger openings that allow them to enter a building.

-Air Bricks and Vents - Cover these with fine galvanized wire mesh, especially if they are damaged.
+Air Bricks and Vents - Cover these with fine galvanised wire mesh, especially if they are damaged.